 “Who’s Missing From This Table?”

-Beginning with the April 2015 (Vol. 42, No. 2) issue of the NEA Newsletter, the IDC is editing a regular guest column, “Who’s Missing From This Table?” which seeks to explore issues of inclusion within NEA and the profession as a whole.
-We are currently seeking columnists for summer and fall 2017!
+Since Spring 2015 , the IDC has edited a regular guest column in the NEA Newsletter called, “Who’s Missing From This Table?”.
+This column explores issues of inclusion within NEA and the profession as a whole.
 Have something to say regarding social justice and the archives?
-Interested in volunteering to write a guest column for “Who’s Missing?”
-Please contact the IDC at firstname.lastname@example.org to discuss your idea.
+If you're interested in volunteering to write a guest column, please contact the IDC at firstname.lastname@example.org to discuss your idea.